-Czech Airlines to resume flights to 7 European destinations in May - Kafkadesk
+Czech Airlines to resume flights to 7 European destinations in May

 On Monday, May 18, the Czech national carrier will once more start operating flights between Prague’s Vaclav Havel Airport and four major destinations in Europe: Paris, Amsterdam, Frankfurt and Stockholm.

-Less than one week later, on May 24, Czech Airlines flights will also start direct air connections between Prague and Ukraine’s capital city of Kiev.
+Less than one week later, on May 24, direct air connections between Prague and Ukraine’s capital city of Kiev should also be relaunched.

-Finally, direct routes to Odessa in Ukraine and Bucharest, Romania, will resume the following day, on May 25.
+Finally, Czech Airlines flights to Odessa in Ukraine and Bucharest, Romania, will resume the following day, on May 25.

 Tickets for these flights can already be booked on Czech Airlines’ website.